webpack/webpack/CONTRIBUTING.md

 **If you have discovered a bug or have a feature suggestion, feel free to create an issue on Github.**

-If you have created your own loader/plugin please incude it on the relevant documentation pages:
+If you have created your own loader/plugin please include it on the relevant documentation pages:

 [List of loaders](http://webpack.github.io/docs/list-of-loaders.html)